ricky-davis/AstroLauncher/README.md

 # How long to keep server logs before removing them.
 This does not control debug logs.
 LogRetentionDays = 7

+# Discord Webhook URL to display AstroLauncher console data in a discord channel
+DiscordWebHookURL: str = ""

+# Discord Webhook Log Level, all / cmd / chat
+DiscordWebHookLevel: str = "cmd"

+# This is the URL the webserver serves to interact with the webhook.
+RODataURL: str = secrets.token_hex(16)

 # Disable the Web Management Server
 DisableWebServer = False